 NMOS is fully available on GitHub and whilst you can take that software and modify it to your needs, Willem says it’s important to maintain interoperability between vendor implementations which is why the JT-NM Tested programme exists to ensure that it’s easy to buy on the market solutions which say they support NMOS and when they do, that it works.
 Getting an NMOS test system is easy with open projects from Siny and NVIDIA which are ready for deployment.

-Willem ends is talks saying that ST 2110 is easier now than it was, including a recent experience when the en/decoder worked ‘out of the box’.
+Willem ends his talk by saying that ST 2110 is easier now than it was, including a recent experience when the en/decoder worked ‘out of the box’.
 He then answers the question “How do I start out?”
 Saying you should try something small first, perhaps even an island project.
 Once you have done that, gained the experience and the concepts, you can take it from there.

 Design & Engineering Manager,